 The A-10 is the only air-support aircraft the Air Force has that is specifically designed for close combat.
-It has been used in Afghanistan, Iraq, and now Syria.
-It can fly slow enough that the crew can visually distinguish friendly forces from enemy troops, thereby eliminating friendly fire casualties.
+It has been used in Afghanistan, Iraq and now, Syria.
+It is able to fly slow enough that the crew can visually distinguish friendly forces from enemy troops, thereby eliminating friendly fire casualties.

 Representative Martha McSally, R-AZ, called the Air Force’s plans “a big victory.”